About

 Hi, I’m Jake.
 I’m glad you’re here.

 My journey to this work was long and certainly not straightforward.
 I got my BA in Theater from Occidental College and worked in Hollywood for 10 years.
 Ultimately, I veered into psychology and mental health and have found the two blend well and the creative experience deeply informs my work.
 Coming from a background in arts and entertainment, I bring a holistic energy to the room, integrating the mind-body connection in psychotherapy with mindfulness, creative arts, and humor.
 I am sensitive to the process of psychotherapy – knowing finding the right person can be difficult and exhausting.
-I offer warmth, empathy, and client-centered focus to collaborate with clients in a non-judgmental way and take their lead.
-You are not alone; I am here to help.
+I strive to create a warm, non-judgmental space where clients feel seen, safe, and supported.
+You are not alone; I am here to help you take charge of your own life.

 I got my Masters in Clinical Psychology from Antioch University Los Angeles where I specialized in LGBTQ+ Affirmative Therapy.
-This is a population I care deeply about and am dedicated to continued care and therapy for the specific challenges and needs of the LGBT+ community.
+This is a population I not only personally belong to, but am passionate about tailoring the therapy process to the specific challenges and needs this community experiences.

-Additionally, I trained at Paradigm Treatment Center, a residential treatment center in Malibu, CA where I conducted adolescent, family and group therapy for adolescents ages 12-17 as they navigated serious mental health, behavioral, or substance use issues.
+I continued my training at Paradigm Treatment Center, a residential treatment center in Malibu, CA where I conducted adolescent, family and group therapy for teens ages 12-17 as they navigated behavioral issues, suicidality, trauma, and co-occurring substance use.
+That experience sharpened my skills in working within multidisciplinary teams and providing care in high-intensity and crisis environments.

 This can be an overwhelming process and I'm so glad you're taking the first step.
 Let’s find a path toward change and self-discovery together.
 I look forward to meeting you.